 - You can’t build a successful marketing agency if you don’t retain your clients.

-- You won’t retain clients if you don’t provide great results (Return on Investment) and an outstanding customer experience.
+- You won’t retain clients if you don’t provide great results (Return on Investment) and provide an outstanding customer experience.

 - You won’t know how well you are performing in either of these areas if you don’t have a method for tracking and measuring client retention rates.

 I’m a firm believer that if you provide great service and get your clients results (solid ROI) they will stay with you…and if you WOW them, they will refer you to their friends & colleagues.
 As I talk with other local agency owners I’ve come to the realization that many don’t really track their customer retention rates.
-Perhaps that’s because they don’t feel they have enough clients or maybe, they simply don’t know how.
+Perhaps that’s because they don’t feel they have enough clients or maybe, they simply don’t know how to this.

 In this post, I want to share a simple formula for tracking your client retention rate over time and would encourage you to run your retention numbers on a monthly, quarterly and annual basis.
 If you have a team be sure to share this number with them so everyone can get on-board with maximizing customer retention.

-Formula for calculating client retention rate:
+The formula for calculating client retention rate:

 CRR = ((E-N)/S)*100